 It’s never easy accepting that people you care about don’t feel the same way.
 I guess it’s dealing with rejection, and the realisation that a large investment of time and energy could have been better placed.

 You can still enjoy the company of these people.
-Just don’ take it personally, accept the relationship and the person for what they are, and don’t have any expectations.
+Just don’t take it personally.
+Accept the relationship and the person for what they are, and don’t have any expectations.